Leonardo-Boss/suckless-site/suckless.org/community.md

 -------------

 * `dev@suckless.org` - for dwm/dmenu/st/... users, development discussion, bug reports and general discussion
-* `hackers@suckless.org` - for patches.
-Commit messages and diffs from all suckless projects are posted here, and can be replied to.
+* `hackers@suckless.org` - for patches and patch discussion.
+Commit messages and diffs from all suckless projects are posted here and can be replied to.
-* `news@suckless.org` - for release news
+* `news@suckless.org` - for release and other news.
+Please send release news to dev@ too.
 * `wiki@suckless.org` - for discussion about the wiki, also automatic wiki commit messages are posted here.

 ### Best practice